She Loves Me: Act Two

 The next day, Mr. Maraczek has survived his suicide attempt, and Arpad comes to visit him in the hospital.
 Maraczek is impressed with Arpad's hard work in his absence, and Arpad begs to be promoted to sales clerk ("Try Me").
 Georg also stops by, and Maraczek apologizes and asks him to return to his job.
 Maraczek tells Georg to fire Kodaly and mentions that Amalia has called in sick.

 Georg is worried about Amalia and visits her at her apartment.
 She fears he has come to spy on her and tell the others she is not really sick, so she attempts to get out of bed and get ready for work ("Where's My Shoe").
 Georg, seeing she is truly sick, forces her back to bed and presents her with a gift: vanilla ice cream.
 He apologizes for his rudeness the previous night, but Amalia tells him that he was right about her date; if "dear friend" really loved her, he would have come.
 Georg, meaning well, makes up a story that he saw an older, bald, fat gentleman looking into the cafe.
 Georg says the man told him that he had to work and could not meet his date, and Georg surmises that he must be her "dear friend".
 Amalia is surprised to find she enjoys her conversation with Georg.
-After he leaves, she begins a letter to "dear friend" but can only think of Georg's kindness and his gift of ("Vanilla Ice Cream").
+After he leaves, she begins a letter to "dear friend" but can only think of Georg's kindness and his gift ("Vanilla Ice Cream").